Rebel corporator Shubha Raul confused over which party she belongs to

-Shiv Sena's ex-mayor Shubha Raul recently contested the state Assembly polls on an MNS ticket; but, Raul has not joined MNS officially, nor has the Sena asked her to resign keeping in mind they would lose a seat in the BMC
+Shiv Sena's ex-mayor recently contested state Assembly polls on MNS ticket; but, Raul has not joined MNS officially, nor has Sena asked her to resign keeping in mind they would lose a seat in BMC

 Former Mayor Shubha Raul is in a strange position.
 As a Shiv Sena corporator, she openly rebelled against her party and contested on an MNS ticket in the state Assembly elections against Shiv Sena’s candidate.
 Now that she has lost the elections, she literally doesn’t know which party she belongs to.